 All text and images © Friends of the Ullswater Way 2017

 Many artists have been, and still are, inspired by the Ullswater valley.
 The Artists’ Seat celebrates three such artists, JMW Turner, John Glover and Ann Macbeth.
-The Artists’ Seat was designed by Patricia Cook, herself an artist living in Patterdale.

 Ann Macbeth, born in 1875 in Bolton, was a leading student in Fra and Jessie Newberry’s Glasgow School of Art and later Head of Embroidery there.
 Her strong design motifs complemented the furniture and stylish new interiors being created by amongst others Charles Rennie Mackintosh.